kyma-project/community/guidelines/releases-guidelines/01-release-strategy.md

 - two working days for minor releases
 - one week for major releases

-A Release Candidate will be tested by all automated and manual tests there are.
-If any corrections are required (for critical issues) a new Release Candidate may be required, which will also be completely tested.
+A Release Candidate will be tested by all automated and manual tests there are, following the [test strategy](/guidelines/technical-guidelines/07-test-strategy.md).
+If any corrections are required (for [critical issues](#critical-issues)) a new Release Candidate may be required, which will also be fully tested.
 Only when all tests have passed, and no critical issues are known, will the Release Manager approve the final release to be prepared and published.

 If any critical issues are still open by the time the final release should be made available according to the release schedule, the Release Manager will decide to: